GenAI Certificate Program for Faculty & Staff

 Learn about the AI tools USF has enabled in Zoom accounts-Meeting Summary and Smart Recording which creates, using AI summaries and smart chaptering of the conversation and shared content in meetings.

-Instructor, Ken Yoshioka.
+Instructor, Ken Yoshioka

 Explore GenAI Tools for Images

-• Adobe Express Overview and demo
+• Adobe Express GenAI features

 • Text-to-image